 Each June, Skidmore College’s John B. Moore Documentary Studies Collaborative (MDOCS) hosts a weekend-long Documentary Forum– public events combining festival presentations of artistic work with symposium-style conversations around an annual theme.
-The forum is free and open to the public.
+See the full schedule for MDOCS Forum 2021 here.

-This year our theme is Humor: Laughing With Reality.
+In 2019 our theme was Humor Laughing With Reality.
 In a world continually on the brink of apocalypse, in which absurdity is a daily occurrence, how can we not laugh at reality if we want to survive it?
-This year’s theme honors the long tradition of non-fiction makers who, through satire and silliness, have employed humor as means to transgress social norms, toy with the taboo, and empower us through laughter.
-Read more !
+See full schedule for 2019 here!

 The Forum 2021 theme is CO-CREATION: DELIGHTS, DISCONTENTS & DISLOCATIONS

 Building on last year’s theme and the new Mellon supported MDOCS Co-creation Initiative– Projects in Public Life, we delve into both the pleasures and complications of collaboration, as well as asking how the pandemic has compelled the reevaluation and reinvention of co-creation.
 How are artists and storytellers retooling their collaborative strategies for social distancing?
 How are we using the virtual space in creative new ways to connect across vast distances and build an equitable digital future?
 And how has collaboration become newly imperative in order to survive in a time of plague, even though it has always been essential to sustaining and invigorating communities?
 Read more…